Kolmen/test/README.md

 ## **Software:**

-The main and mandatory SW for this tutorial is the [**Unico-GUI**](https://www.st.com/en/development-tools/unico-gui.html), a graphical user interface (available for Linux, MacOS and Windows) that supports the **ProfiMEMSTool** motherboard and allows to build an **MLC** program (even without any board connected = offline mode) or a sensor configuration file.
+The main and mandatory SW for this tutorial is the [**Unico-GUI**](https://www.st.com/en/development-tools/unico-gui.html), a graphical user interface (available for Linux, MacOS and Windows) that supports the **ProfiMEMSTool** motherboard and allows to build an **MLC** program (even without any board connected = offline mode) or to generate a sensor configuration file (**UCF** file).

-It is also necessary to install a C compiler.
+For the tutorial it is also necessary to install a C compiler.
 This tutorial describes the procedure of compilation with the GCC compiler on Windows (using [**Cygwin**](https://www.cygwin.com/)).
-Cygwin *bin* directory (typically *"C:\cygwin64\bin"*) should be added to the Windows PATH environment variable.
+Please note, that Cygwin *bin* directory (typically *"C:\cygwin64\bin"*) should be added to the Windows PATH environment variable.
 Sucessfull GCC installation can be checked by writing `gcc -v` command in the Windows Command prompt (it should display the GCC configuration and its version).

 To further evaluate the output of this tutorial, it is worth mentioning the following software tools::
 - [**Unicleo GUI**](https://www.st.com/en/development-tools/unicleo-gui.html), a PC application that supports **STM32 Nucleo boards** coupled with an STM32 Nucleo **MEMS expansion board** for data visualization and demonstration of functionality of ST sensors and algorithms.